greg-js/arch-wiki-md-repo/wiki/_content/english/Minecraft.md

 To tweak the default settings (e.g. the maximum RAM, number of threads etc.) edit the file `/etc/conf.d/minecraft`.

+The server provides a service and timer for systemd to take automatic backups.
+The backups are located in the `backup` folder under the server root directory.
+The related systemd files reside under `/usr/lib/systemd/system/minecraftd-backup.timer` and `/usr/lib/systemd/system/minecraftd-backup.service`.
+They may easily be adapted to your liking, e.g. a custom backup interval.

 ### Spigot (respectively Craftbukkit)

 Spigot is the most widely-used **modded** Minecraft server in the world, hence there is a [spigot](https://aur.archlinux.org/packages/spigot/) package in the [AUR](/index.php/AUR "AUR").
 The spigot PKGBUILD builds on top of the files from the [minecraft-server](https://aur.archlinux.org/packages/minecraft-server/) package.
 This means that the spigot server as well provides its own systemd unit files, spigot script and the corresponding script configuration file.
 The binary is called `spigot` and is capable of fulfilling the same commands as `minecraftd` and the configuration file resides under `/etc/conf.d/spigot`.

 It is somewhat affiliated with [Bukkit](http://bukkit.org/) and has grown in popularity since Bukkit's demise.

+### Cuberite

+[Cuberite](http://cuberite.org/) is a highly efficient minecraft compatible server written in C++ and Lua.
+It achieves better performances than the vanilla minecraft server plus it is extensively moddable.
+The [cuberite](https://aur.archlinux.org/packages/cuberite/) package is available in the [AUR](/index.php/AUR "AUR").
+The program provides a simple web interface by default at `port 8080` with which most server operations can easily be done through the browser.
+Therefore there is no need for a management script.
+Additionally two systemd files for starting (`cuberite.service`) and backing up (`cuberite-backup.service`) the server are provided by the package.

 ### Additional notes